December 9, 2022

 To learn, you must first focus and think about what it is you are trying to learn.
 Learning is an active task – the more you rehash, rephrase, analyze, and process information, the faster (and longer!) it sticks to your long term memory.
 When you read a long text, for example, it must be available in your mind (short term retention) so that you can process it, understand it, and eventually commit your understanding to storage

 Perhaps the most overlooked process where your mind makes use of your working memory is when you keep track of tasks, decide what to do, focus on the task at hand, block out distractions, inhibit impulses – when you get things done.
-Having a good capacity for
+Having a good capacity for executing is important for simple things like following the steps of a recipe, and for bigger things like taking on responsibility, making plans and sticking to them, and many more similar capacities you need to succeed in school or at work.

 These four-attention, thinking, learning and executing-are all incredibly useful skills, and having a good working memory capacity is fundamental to accomplishing them.